onigoetz/postcss-lightningcss/README.md

 | `postcss-progressive-custom-properties` | Depends on browser config (2)            |

 1. `lightningcss` doesn't support the [`logical` shorthand keyword](https://drafts.csswg.org/css-logical/#logical-shorthand-keyword) as its syntax is likely to change
-2. Progressive custom properties works only if the properties don't contain properties themselves:
+2. Progressive custom properties work only if the properties don't contain properties themselves:

 - `lab(29.2345% 39.3825 20.0664)` has a proper fallback
 - `oklch(40% 0.234 0.39 / var(--opacity-50))` will not have a fallback